 The Kid Report Card

-I was skeptical that my kids would eat vegan sloppy joes (it has lentils in it, a definite weird food), but sometimes the ignorance of youth is your friend at the dinner table.
+I was skeptical that my kids would eat vegan sloppy joes (it has lentils in it, a definite "weird" food for them), but sometimes the ignorance of youth is your friend at the dinner table.
 My kids haven’t had much exposure to sloppy joes, so they had no expectations as to what is in them normally.
 Beef?
 Veggies?
 It all seems like a slightly sweet and tangy mix in a sauce.

 Once I got them to try a tiny bite, they were all in on it.